auth0/disyuntor/README.md

 During normal behavior of the system the circuit remains in its `closed` state.
 This means that every call to the wrapper is forwarded to the protected function.

-Once the protected function returns more than `maxFailures`, the breaker trips and every call made during the `cooldown` interval will immdiately return an error preventing resource depletion.
+Once the protected function returns more than `maxFailures`, the breaker trips and every call made during the `cooldown` interval will immediately return an error preventing resource depletion.
 This is known as the `open` state.

 Once the system has settled it will allow one call to go to the protected function.
-If the call succeds the breaker will be reset to its `closed` state otherwise it will continue `open`.
+If the call succeeds the breaker will be reset to its `closed` state otherwise it will continue `open`.
 This state is known as `half open`

 A call is considered to have failed if the callback is not called before the `timeout` or if it is called with the first (error) parameter.